Jha-Pranav/pixelcare/README.md

 # PixelCare 🏥

+**Your Virtual Doctor for Second Opinions**

-AI health companion via webcam: monitors vitals, understands emotions, and provides health insights—all processed locally.
+AI-powered health companion that examines you via webcam, analyzes medical reports, and provides expert second opinions—all processed locally with transparent clinical reasoning.

 ## 🚀 Quick Start